 (Please note that it is NOT required that we issue a warning notice before issuing a citation).

-We all want to show pride in our community, and by displaying that pride we can also all be building the values of our homes.
-We would all like to be considered “good” neighbors, and also have the same expectations of the family living next door.
-It’s difficult to know what expectations your neighbors have of you, and you also may not know what expectations the city also has, so the city has put together a list of 10 common issues that some of you may not be familiar with.
+We all want to show pride in our community and together we can also build the values of our homes and properties.
+We all would like to be considered “good” neighbors, and also have the same expectations of the family living next door.
+It is difficult to know what expectations your neighbors have of you, and you also may not know what expectations the City has, so the City has put together a list of 10 common issues that some of you may not be familiar with.

 Attention Renters and Landlords:

 The City of Meadows Place requires that homeowners wishing to rent/lease their property to another individual, must apply for and obtain a yearly Residential Rental Property License.

 If you are a tenant, and your home is not registered, you should contact your landlord immediately to have him/her complete the application and submit it to the Permits Department (This will prevent fines & court appearances for non-compliance).
 A link is provided below to the information packet that explains the process, as well as the application form.